danielsaidi/website_danielsaidi/collections/_posts/2010/2010-08-06-make-div-adjust-to-floating-element-size.md

 tags:  css web
 ---

-Today, my collegue Johan Driessen showed me a CSS fix for a problem that happens when a div container has nested, floating divs.
-This causes the div container to not resize according to the size of its nested elements, as such:
+Today, my collegue Johan showed me a css fix for a problem that happens when a div container has nested, floating divs.

+The fix makes the div container not resize itself according to the size of its nested elements, as such:

 ![Default div behavior](/assets/blog/2010/08-06-1.png "Default div behavior")